sarasunsh/flaskr-tdd/README.md

   Here, we add in all required imports, create a configuration section for global variables, initialize the app, and then finally run the app.

+    :sunny: *from_object() will look at the given object (if it’s a string it will import it) and then look for all uppercase variables defined there.
+In our case, the configuration we just wrote a few lines of code above.
+You can also move that into a separate file.*

 1. Run it:

   ```sh